Logo Voyage

 While most of the route is fairly gentle with only a few long ascents, some days can be challenging.
 Over the past twenty years a great deal of effort has gone into improving the trail, and most of the route is now well waymarked, reasonably well surfaced, and separated from the increasingly heavy traffic on Spanish roads.
 If one begins in France, the route passes over two major mountain chains and several smaller ones.
 There is a joke that the Camino never meets a mountain it doesn't cross.
 While that is not really true, there are many ascents and descents, and some of the latter can be quite steep.

 You have to be in reasonably good condition and to have good hiking shoes (trail runners).
 If you wish to camp, you need to carry clothing and a sleeping bag in a comfortable backpack.
-Most pilgrims stay in hostels (called albergues or refugios) at little cost.
+Most pilgrims stay in hostels (called albergues or refugios) at little cost; many of these require credentials, the pilgrim's passport, which you should get at the start of your journey.
 Unless you plan to camp in the most crowded months of the summer season, it is unnecessary to carry camping and cooking gear.
 "Wild camping" is illegal in most parts of Spain, and very few official campsites are to be found along the route.
+See also Way of St. James#Sleep.

 As all of the journey involves walking or cycling to a very good distance while staying in rudimentary hostels, most pilgrims would usually travel in backpacker style.
 Have a couple of snacks (or protein bars) and plenty of water with you.
 Don’t bring too many clothes (you can wash and dry them overnight at most lodgings) but add a layer when the weather gets cool.
-A camera is highly recommended to capture some fascinating spots along the way or even memories with a fellow pilgrim you just met, but leaving your laptop or tablet at home is best to avoid distractions.
+A camera is highly recommended to capture some fascinating spots along the way or even memories with a fellow pilgrim you just met, but leave your laptop or tablet at home to avoid distractions and unnecessary weight.

 Get in